 1990–2009

-Diversification and Corporate Structure Reorganization
+Diversification and Corporate structure reorganization

 Since 1990, after moving on from mining, we have worked to diversify our business.
 These efforts built the foundations for the DOWA Group’s businesses today but had yet to improve profit levels in any significant way.
 Taking in this situation, we went forward with reorganizing our corporate structure starting in 2000, with an emphasis on reforming our profit and asset structures and reducing interest-bearing debt.
 In addition, we committed management resources to our core businesses—the Environmental Management & Recycling Business, the Nonferrous Metals Business, the Electronic Materials Business, the Metal Processing Business, and the Heat Treatment Business—a decision that allowed us to showcase our competitiveness for many years after.